-Many women take dissolvable cystitis sachets containing sodium or potassium citrates, which can help to relieve cystitis symptoms.
-These work to reduce the acidity of your urine and thus reduce the burning sensation when urinating.
+Many women take dissolvable cystitis sachets containing sodium citrate or potassium citrate, which can help to relieve cystitis symptoms.
+These potassium or soidum citrate cystitis sachets work to reduce the acidity of your urine and thus reduce the burning sensation when urinating.
 It’s important to note that these won’t actually kill the bacteria in your bladder or fight the infection.

 Adjust your diet